-Document 209125
+Document 209062

-International Financial Reporting Standards (IFRS) will be effective in Canada for interim and financial statements relating to fiscal years starting on or after January 1, 2011.
+International Financial Reporting Standards (IFRS) will be effective anada for interim and ive in financial statements relating to fiscal years starting on or after

-In preparation for this conversion, the Practice Council has examined the International Actuarial Standards of Practice (IASPs) that have been issued by the International Actuarial Association (IAA), and has decided to release selected IASPs, as either Educational Notes or Research Papers, to assist CIA members in the application of IFRS.
-Since the IASPs were originally published by the IAA, they are presented in a different format and may use somewhat different terminology than that used in the Standards of Practice and Educational Notes developed by the CIA.
-Nevertheless, the Practice Council has decided to release the documents without modification.
+In preparation for this conversion, the Practice Council has examined le International Actuarial Standards of Practice (IASPs) that have been issued by the interpractional Actuarial Association (IAA), and has decided to release selected IASPs, as ither ducational Notes or Research Papers, to assist CIA members in the application CIFA Since the IASPs were originally published by the IAA, they are presented in a different for hat and may use somewhat different terminology than that used in the Standards of Scactice and Educational Notes developed by the Nevertheless, the Practice Council decided to release the documents without CIA. modification.

-This Educational Note addresses professional services related to the classification, recognition and measurement of reinsurance contracts for purposes of preparation or review of financial statements in accordance with IFRS.
+This Draft Educational Note ad resses rolessional services related to the classification, contracts for purposes of preparation or review of recognition and measurement f rel suranc financial statements in accordance with HKS.
 It was originally published by the IAA as IASP 9.

-In accordance with the CIA's Policy on Due Process for the Approval of Guidance Material Other than Standards of Practice, this Educational Note has received final approval for distribution by the Practice Council on November 26, 2009.
+Policy on Due Process for the Approval of Guidance Material In accordance with the CIA Other than Standards Practi this Draft Educational Note has received final approval for distribution by the Prac acil on June 4, 2009.